 Who We Are

 Coburn & Meredith, Inc. has been representing individuals and institutions in capital markets since 1934.
-For 80 years we have held fast to our commitment to independence and to placing the interests of our clients above all else.
+For over 80 years we have held fast to our commitment to independence and to placing the interests of our clients above all else.

 With unbiased professional advice and one of the broadest offerings of financial products and services available anywhere, we can give our clients more than just ways to approach to their financial needs.

 We give them solutions.

 Disability and Your Finances

 In the event of an unforeseen accident or illness, disability insurance may be a good way to protect your income and savings.

 The Supreme Court’s declaring DOMA unconstitutional may require some same-sex couples to reconsider their financial strategy.

 Your Changing Definition of Risk in Retirement